The Sportsman is Polaris signature ATV model.

 Includes built in storage with 4 gallons of dry storage in the front and 2 gallons in the rear.

 Like the 850, the 1000 includes automotive style paint and custom graphics.

 Also includes the third headlight mounted on the steering column and the integrated passenger seat with multi-position hand grips and foot rests.

-Featured image by Polaris
+Featured image and photos by Polaris